VigneshwarJ/llvm-project/llvm/docs/AMDGPUCoExecHeuristics/tryCriticalResource.md

 ### Tie-breaking On Same HardwareUnit

-The primary mechanism that tryCriticalResource is to make decisions about `SchedCandidates` that use different HardwareUnitInfos.
-However, in the cases where we are comparing two `SchedCandidates` which use the same HardwareUnitInfo, we have several tiebreakers.
+The primary mechanism of tryCriticalResource is to make decisions about `SchedCandidates` that use different HardwareUnitInfos.
+When comparing two `SchedCandidates` which use the same HardwareUnitInfo, the behavior depends on the instruction type:

-While populating the HardwareUnits based on the instructions in the scheduling region, we maintain a priority list of instructions, sorted by depth.
-This ordering is mainly so that different heuristics (e.g. tryCriticalResourceDependency) can agree on which instruction to prioritize scheudling next.

-For example, in a typical GEMM kernel, we may have may ds_loads which are dependencies for the same WMMA.
-Since we have an ordering on the HardwareUnitInfo, when deciding which ds_loads to schedule as WMMA predecessors, tryCriticalResourceDependency and tryCriticalResource can agree on the `Target` SU.
+**For WMMA instructions**: We use the HWUI's internal priority ordering (`getHigherPriority`).
+In typical GEMM kernels, WMMA instructions have in-iteration dependencies on long-latency DS instructions.
+Using HWUI priority ensures agreement between `tryCriticalResourceDependency` and `tryCriticalResource` on which WMMA to target - when deciding which DS loads to schedule as WMMA predecessors, both heuristics agree on the target WMMA SU.

-However, for many HardwareUnitInfos, having this agreement isn't required (having good ordering between an instruction and its predecessors is not performance critical).
-For these, we tiebreak on tryCriticalResourceDependency.
+**For non-WMMA instructions**: We return `false` immediately, deferring the decision to later heuristics (`tryCriticalResourceDependency` and `tryCriticalResourcePrio`).
+For most resources, the agreement on priority ordering isn't as critical, so we let the dependency-based heuristic decide based on enablement of lower-priority resources.

 ---